lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

     ##                      17                      51                      34
     ##                 unknown
     ##                    4095

+We recommend at least 13 markers per sub-cellular class (see the *Optimisation* section for details about the algorithmic motivation of this number).
+Markers should be chosen to confidently represent to distribution of genuine residents of a sub-cellular niche.
+We generally recommend such a conservative approach in defining markers to avoid false assignments when assigning sub-cellular localisation of proteins of unknown localisation.
+A more relaxed definition of markers, i.e. one that broadly or over-confidently defines markers, risks to erroneously assign proteins to a single location, when, in reality, they reside in more that a single location (including the assumed unique location).
+One can not expect to identify exact boundaries between sub-cellular classes through marker annotation alone; the definition of these boundaries is better handled algorithmically, i.e. after application of the supervised learning algorithm, using the prediction scores (as described in the *Classification* section, in particular Figure [fig:plotSVM]).

 If the naming between the marker sets and the `MSnSet` dataset are different, one will have to convert and match the proteins according to